Vincent Phillip Muñoz

 2032 Jenkins Nanovic Halls

-Vincent Phillip Muñoz is the Tocqueville Associate Professor of Political Science and Concurrent Associate Professor of Law at the University of Notre Dame.
-He is the Founding Director of Notre Dame’s Center for Citizenship & Constitutional Government.
-He is also the faculty director of ND’s undergraduate minor in Constitutional Studies.
-Under his leadership, the Center has raised over $16,500,000 in grants, gifts, and pledges.
+Vincent Phillip Muñoz is Tocqueville Associate Professor of Political Science and Concurrent Associate Professor of Law at the University of Notre Dame.
+He is the Founding Director of ND’s Center for Citizenship & Constitutional Government.
+Under his leadership the programs have raised over $16,500,000 in grants, gifts, and pledges.